When was the last time you said No?

 We agree to dog sit for our neighbors...

-When our colleague is up against a deadline, we help him out...
+When our colleague is up against a deadline, we help her out...

 When we spend time doing things that aren’t important to us, we sacrifice the things that are.

-And contrary to how we might feel, the world will not come to an end if we're not there for the 5 pm meeting.
-Or we don't bake cookies for the church bake sale.
-Or we pick up takeout instead of cooking dinner.
+Contrary to how you might feel, I assure you the world will not come to an end if you're not there for the 5 pm meeting.
+Or you don't bake cookies for the church bake sale.
+Or you pick up takeout instead of cooking dinner.

-1) What you're being asked to do is someone else's responsibility.
+1) When what you're asked to do is someone else's responsibility.

-Once we take something on that's someone else's responsibility, he/she is much more likely to ask for help with again -- and we end up inadvertently teaching him/her to rely on us.
+Once you take something on that's someone else's responsibility, he/she is much more likely to ask for help with it again.
+You'll find you unintentionally teach him/her to rely on you.

 Take your son as an example.
-It's a nice gesture to do your son's laundry when he's home from college, but wouldn't you rather he learn to take responsibility for it himself?
+It's a nice gesture to do his laundry when he's home from college.
+But, wouldn't you rather he learn to take responsibility for it himself?

-And if your sister relies on you to buy Christmas presents for all your siblings, you better believe she'll want it to become a tradition!
+And if your sister relies on you to buy Christmas presents for all your siblings, you better believe she'll want to make it a tradition!

-2) There's something more important for you to do.
+2) When there's something more important to do.

 Have you ever heard the expression "give up the good to go for the great?"
-You may be asked to do something worthwhile.
-But, just because something's good, it doesn't mean it's the best use of your time.
+Just because something's worthwhile doesn't mean it's the most appropriate thing to do.

-3) It's something you really don't want to do.*
+3) When it's something you really don't want to do.*

 If you really don't want to do what you're being asked, you'll be miserable doing it.
-And you may resent the person doing the asking.
+You may find you resent the person doing the asking.
 And it'll probably be hard not to let it affect your mood.

 Thinking about this reason to say No, I'm reminded of a situation with a client.
-One time, against my better judgment, I started working with a client who wasn't a good fit.
+One time, against my better judgment, I began working with a client who wasn't a good fit.
 She was a perfectly lovely person, but I wasn't the right coach for her -- and I sensed it from the start.
 Our personalities simply didn't mesh well.
-We both got frustrated with each other.
 If I'd followed my intuition, we would've saved ourselves from a couple of tension-filled sessions.

-*One exception: Sometimes we have to bite the bullet and do things at work -- or home -- that we hate.
+*I'll agree sometimes we have to bite the bullet and do things we hate because they're necessary.

-4) You feel you're being taken for granted.
+4) When you feel you're being taken for granted.

 In my experience, if you feel like you're being taken for granted, you probably are!
 You deserve to be appreciated for your contributions.
-It's ok to turn down a request from someone who doesn't value your efforts or show respect for your contributions.
+It's perfectly fine to turn down a request if someone doesn't value your efforts or show respect for your contributions.

-5) You really need some time to yourself.
+5) When you really need some time to yourself.